We live in a representative democracy. One power we have is choosing who we elect to represent us.

 How can we know which candidate will be a 'good' representative?

-The outputs from this conversation will be collated and circulated and feed into -
+The Collective Statements from this conversation are here.
+They will feed into -

 Conversation 3 – Know your Candidate forums in late September